Fahim59/Automation_30_Days_Challenge/README.md

 Day27: Create an automation script that click on the Add to Cart button of the highest and lowest price product.

 Day28: Create an automation script that fetch the count of holidays and weekends till the given month and validate it.

+Day29: Create an automation script to complete the below three test cases -
+       Test Case 1: Drag all the capitals to the respective country section.
+       Test Case 2: Drag all the capitals to the wrong country section Test Case 3: Drag some capitals to the respective country and some wrong country section